bennybp/BPModule/dox/systems.md

 functions will not increase that cost) allowing us to consider very large systems with ease.

-Now that we have hopefully somewhat justified the slightly increase complexity associated with the System class, let's consider the gotcha it in turn entails.
-Namely, we need to be careful when building and combining System classes because the MathSet instances must all have the same Universe.
+Care needs to be taken when building and combining System classes because the MathSet instances must all have the same Universe.
 This is simple to account for by making a Universe that contains the union of of all atoms you may possibly need.
 Notably this includes ghost atoms,